kylewainwright/Cloud-Security-Network/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because:
-- _It reduces the probability of human error associated with manual configuations
+- It reduces the probability of human error associated with manual configuations
-- _Automation drastically decreases the man hours that would be needed
+- Automation drastically decreases the man hours that would be needed
-- _Implementing automation greatly increases the scalability of your network
+- Implementing automation greatly increases the scalability of your network

 The playbook implements the following tasks:
-**- _Step 1:** Establishes the "elk" group as the IPs that will be configured by the playbook **- _Step 2:** Installs Docker
+- **Step 1:** Establishes the "elk" group as the IPs that will be configured by the playbook
+- **Step 2:** Installs Docker
-**- _Steps 3-4:** Installs python 3 and python docker module, respectively
+- **Steps 3-4:** Installs python 3 and python docker module, respectively
-**- _Steps 5-6:** Enables our ELK-server VM to utilize more RAM for maximum functionality **- _Step 7:** Installs our ELK stack onto our ELK-server VM.
-Establishes that port 5601 will be used to view Kibana **- _Step 8:** Enables the Docker services on the boot of the ELK-server VM
+- **Steps 5-6:** Enables our ELK-server VM to utilize more RAM for maximum functionality
+- **Step 7:** Installs our ELK stack onto our ELK-server VM.
+Establishes that port 5601 will be used to view Kibana
--
+- **Step 8:** Enables the Docker services on the boot of the ELK-server VM

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines: